-We parameterize the control fields as piecewise constant functions.
+We parametrize the control fields as piecewise constant functions.
 In other words, the total evolution time is divided into a finite number of intervals during which both $\Omega$ and $\Delta$ remain constant.
 Specifically, we define

 where $t_k=k\delta t$ for all \(k \in [0,M-1]\), with a total time given by \(T = M \delta t\).
-The time-evolution operator can be expressed as:
+The time-evolution operator can be expressed as

-where the total time $T$ is fixed and every interval have the same duration $\delta t=t_{k+1}-t_k$.
+where the total time $T$ is fixed and every interval has the same duration $\delta t=t_{k+1}-t_k$.
 It is instead advantageous to be able to vary $T$ and to allow for unequal time intervals.
-To do so we introduce an additional set of parameters, \(\{ u_{k=0,\cdots,M-1}^{(h)} \}\) as coefficients in front of the interaction Hamiltonian $H_0$.
+To do so we introduce an additional set of parameters, \(\{ u_{k=0,\cdots,M-1}^{(h)} \}\) as coefficients in front of the interaction Hamiltonian $\hat{H}_0$.
 The new time evolution operator is then:

 which can be rewritten as: